Urr4/gen-ai-test/README.md

-# DnD Monster Generator
+# DnD Generator
-This is a simple project for generating homebrewed monsters to be used as inspiration.
+This is a simple project for generating homebrewed monsters and other stuff to be used as inspiration.

 ## I want to use this.
 If you are not interested in writing code for this, you can use the application by starting it using Docker and providing an Open-Ai-Key.